dotwebstack/dotwebstack/vocabulary/README.md

 ![](elmo-frontend-requestmapper-diagram.png)
 Parameters in information products get their values by default by a mapping of a query parameter to the parameter of an information product by corresponding names.
 In some case, you might want to have another name, or you might want to get a value from a different part of the http request, for example the URI itself, or a header value.
 This is done by use of an `elmo:RequestMapper`.

 Request mappers are added to an `elmo:Representation` and are linked to the corresponding parameter via `elmo:targetParameter`.
 The corresponding http request element is selected via `elmo:requestElement` which uses the [http vocabulary in RDF](http://www.w3.org/TR/HTTP-in-RDF10).
 Named-value pairs can be selected using the `elmo:name` element.
-Optionally, you can specify a regex replace template to change the value somewhat.
+Optionally, you can specify a template to change the value somewhat.
+The example below gives an example how to use a RequestMapper to map de URI to the subject parameter.

+	config:SubjectFromUrl a elmo:RequestMapper;
+		elmo:requestElement http:requestURI;
+		elmo:pattern "{path}/id/{reference}";
+		elmo:template "{path}/doc/{reference}";
+		elmo:targetParameter config:Subject;
+	.

+The syntax for `elmo:pattern` and `elmo:template` conforms to the [JAX-RS Path specification](https://docs.oracle.com/cd/E19798-01/821-1841/ginpw).
+This means that you can also specify regular expressions as part of the pattern, like: `{path:[a-zA-Z][a-zA-Z_0-9]*}`.

 ### Transactions
 `elmo:Transaction` is used to add data to the backend, and/or manipulate the backend.
 When applicable, input data is expected as RDF triples, but transformation of non-RDF data is also supported.
 The properties of a transaction are used to configure the operation flow that is executed when a transaction is requested.
 The diagram below gives the typical flow.